-The Juvenile Justice Initiative is a non-profit, non-partisan statewide advocacy organization working to transform the juvenile justice system in Illinois.
-We advocate to reducing the reliance on incarceration, to enhance fairness for all youth and to develop a comprehensive continuum of community-based resources throughout the state.
+The Juvenile Justice Initiative is a statewide advocacy organization working to ensure justice for children and young adults in Illinois.
+We advocate to reduce reliance on incarceration, enhance fairness for all youth and develop a comprehensive continuum of community-based resources throughout the state.

 Type of Reform

-Transfer Reform - Must be 16 to be automatically transferred (15 before); may only transfer 16- and 17-year-olds for a more serious group of crimes; requires demographic reporting of transferred youth; and enumerates criteria for transfer consideration
+Transfer Reform – Required that youth must be 16 to be automatically transferred (15 before); and that 16- and 17-year-olds may only be transferred for a more serious group of crimes; required demographic reporting of transferred youth, and enumerated criteria for transfer consideration.

 Type of Reform